Roy-Aa/template-wordpress/README.md

 # template-wordpress
-A default wordpress template for new projects
+A default wordpress template with tailwind v4 for new projects